cbw5803/PyACF/.ipynb_checkpoints/README-checkpoint.md

 This is a naive python implementation of Aggregated Channel Feature classifier.
 For simplicity, it does not follow all the advanced detals in the literature and the speed of detection is extremely slow.
 Therefore, it is only for education purpose and not suitable for any comercial use.
 The missing features including:

 1. Fast pyramid feature algorithm is not implemented, the detection is extremely slow
-2. Multiple-class detection have not been implemented, one-class detection only
+2. Multiple-class detection is not implemented, one-class detection only
-3. The soft cascaded classifier is simplified into a single classifier
+3. The soft cascaded classifier is not implemented, it is simplified into a single classifier
 4. The max/min size of detecting sliding window is 80 x 80/16 x 16 or manually set

 The source code of this version is very simple and straigt-forward.
 Need more contributers to finish the above goals.